-Mold is found virtually everywhere -- both indoors and outdoors.
-Everyone is exposed to some amount of mold on a daily basis without harm.
-However, exposure to high concentrations of indoor mold can cause health problems.
-When airborne mold spores are present in large numbers, they can cause allergic reactions, asthma episodes, infections, and other respiratory problems for people.
-People who are extremely sensitive or allergic to molds are likely to react much more severely than a person with no known allergies.
+Yes, exposure to high concentrations of indoor mold can cause health problems.
+Mold spores produce substances that can cause allergic reactions.
+Allergic responses include skin rashes, asthma attacks, and other respiratory problems.
+A person who is allergic to molds is likely to react more severely than a person with no known allergies.

 There are currently no federal or state standards and regulations for mold testing.
 Due to this, LCHD does not usually recommend testing for mold.
 No matter what type or quantity of mold is present, you should remove it.
 LCHD does not perform mold investigations or provide testing services.
 However, LCHD is available to assist with questions about mold, the effects of mold and mold growth, and mold prevention.

 When considering legal action, do not focus on the mold, focus on the CAUSE of the mold.
 If the mold was caused by a contactor/landlord negligence, there may be legal steps you can take.
 Check with your local building officials for further guidance.
 You should also read